kzmijews/8bit-comp/doc/hw_arch_spec.md

     </p>
 </div>

-Where output pulse V(q) (marked green) was intentionally lower to 4.9V to increase readability of the chart.
+Where output pulse V(q) (marked green) was intentionally lowered to 4.9V to increase readability of the chart.
 V(thr) (marked red) shows us C3 charging process through the resistor R7, and then immediate drop after it reach 2/3 Vcc limit.
 Drop goes immediate because there is no resistior plugged between discharging transistor (Q1) and GND.
 The last signal V(trg) (marked pink) shows trigger signal.
 The most important is the fact that even if